Sinha-Raunak/Raunak_Sinha_Website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Hey!
-I am an engineer working on understanding programming language semantics using machine learning and natural language processing.
-I am keen on relating code semantics to human-understandable (natural) language semantics.

-I am interested in developing learning theory for computational sustainability, computer vision and natural language understanding.
+I am an ardent researcher interested in exploring and developing machine learning for computer vision, computational sustainability, and natural language understanding.

+I am currently working on utilizing machine learning to jointly understand the semantics of programming languages and natural languages, making it easy to comprehend code.
+I am also working on recommending microservice partitions for a given piece of code for application modernization.

+Previously I have worked on using machine learning to capture facial features to generate images of family members.
+I have also developed an open-source toolkit for freely experimenting and interacting with Generative Adversarial Networks in a code-less fashion.